Srilekha-09/Game_ion/README.md

-# Planet Driver
+# Gameion-Planet Driver

 ![BeetalRender](https://github.com/AnoyRC/PlanetDriver/assets/38689344/51fa722d-c284-4a33-ae5d-9a14201c973b)

-Planet Driver is a singleplayer infinite runner game where you drive a car around a planet dodging meteors falling from sky.
+Planet Driver is a singleplayer infinite runner game where you drive a car around a planet dodging meteors falling from sky.Planet Driver can be categorized as an action or arcade game, specifically falling under the genre of "infinite runner."
+The main objective of the game is to control a car and navigate it around a planet while avoiding meteors that are falling from the sky.
+The gameplay typically involves reflexes and quick decision-making as players try to survive for as long as possible while accumulating points or achieving specific goals.
+As a single-player game, Planet Driver focuses on providing an engaging and challenging experience for individual players.

 ## Submission for Reneverse Borderless Gaming Hackathon